felixmeyer6/drop-detector/README.md

 ### 3. 🤖 Classification (XGBoost)
 The core logic is handled by a **Gradient Boosted Decision Tree**.
-*   **Optuna Tuning:** Uses Bayesian optimization to find the perfect hyperparameter combination (depth, learning rate, etc.) for maximizing precision.
+*   **Optuna Tuning:** Uses Bayesian optimization to find the perfect hyperparameter combination
-*   **Dynamic Thresholding:** Automatically calibrates the probability cutoff to maximize the **F1-Score**, rather than using a static 50% default.
+*   **Dynamic Thresholding:** Automatically calibrates the probability cutoff to maximize the **F1-Score**

 ## ⚠️ Limitations

-*   **Unconventional Structure:** Tracks with irregular time signatures or lack of percussion may yield fewer candidates.
+*   Tracks with irregular time signatures or lack of percussion may yield fewer candidates.
-*   **Mastering:** Extreme compression or sparse bass mixing can mask the specific "energy contrast" features the model looks for.
+*   Extreme compression or sparse bass mixing can mask the specific contrast features the model looks for.
-*   **Fake-outs:** "Fake drops" can sometimes trick the model if they are rhythmically similar to a real drop.
+*   "Fake drops" can trick the model if they are rhythmically similar to a real drop.